praveen9177496079/car-booking/README.md

-# This is  car-booking app
+# This is  taxi-booking app